Author: Ameeba

 Conceptual Example Code

-This is a conceptual example illustrating how an attacker might exploit the vulnerability:
+The following is a conceptual HTTP request that demonstrates how an attacker might exploit this vulnerability:

 Content-Type: application/json